Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 In coding terms, 'printing' means to **'print' to the screen**.
 This allows you to **display** what your code is doing.
 Printing is useful both to do some pretty cool things with, _and_ to debug your code when things go wrong.

-First, make a new file called `print_exercise.py` in your `bootcamp_scripts` folder.
+First, make a new file called `print_exercise.py` in your `jtc_class_code` folder.
 We'll use this script to get comfortable working with print statements.
 You can open this up in your text editor to get started.

 ### Printing text